silica-dev/2nd_to_ft_conversion_script/README.md

 * a conversion between that song's 2nd/ext ids to its MM+ id in `2nd_ext_to_ft.json`
 * the star level for that chart's difficulty (organized by MM+ id) in `star_conv.json`, following the convention defined by `DIFF_LIST`.

+## Manual Time Sync
+You can specify manual time syncs in `timeshift.json`.
+A negative number increases the delay on notes, while a positive number decreases it.
+To Sync from two note times manually:
+- Find two notes that occur on the same "beat" in a song
+- Add the note start time and flight time together for the **2nd/extend** chart
+- Add the note start time and flight time together for the **MM+/F2nd Pack** chart
+- Subtract the latter from the former.

+Some useful timeshifts have already been specified in this repository

 ## Limitations
+* The F2nd compatible version *must* be loaded before the F2nd song pack to function properly.
 * `mass_convert.py` does not generate a `config.toml` as is required by DivaModManager.
 There are no plans to change this
 * If the MM+ script starts playing music after time 0, the produced script will very likely be off sync.
 This may be changed in the future if such a case is found
 * The produced mod does not have electric angel, for whatever reason.
 A fix is currently in the works